apt4Maths: Set of 14 PowerPoint Presentations (Relating to Statistics) on Collecting and Presenting Data for GCSE (and Key Stage 3) Mathematics

 - 08 Line Graphs (9 slides): Explains how to plot / draw, read off and interpret simple line graphs.

 - 09 Stepped Tables and Two-way Tables (18 slides): Explains how to use stepped tables and how to complete, read and interpret two-way tables.

 - 10 Pie Charts (18 slides): Explains how to draw and interpret pie charts.

 - 11 Scatter Diagrams (40 slides): Explains how to plot a scatter diagram, explains correlation – types and strength, how to draw and use lines of best fit, and how to find and interpret the equation of the linear regression line.

 - 12 Stem and Leaf Diagrams (17 slides): Explains how to produce stem and leaf diagrams, including back-to-back stem and leaf diagrams.

 - 13 Histograms (14 slides): Explains how to produce and interpret histograms.

 - 14 Misleading Graphs and other Data Representations (19 slides): Explains how diagrams, charts and graphs might be misleading.

 - Work on frequency tables, cumulative frequency tables and graphs, box (and whisker) plots and time series is included in APT’s set of PowerPoints on ‘Analysing Data’.

-- Work on conversion graphs is included in APT’s set of PowerPoints on ‘Graphs’.
+- Work on conversion graphs and distance-time graphs is included in APT’s set of PowerPoints on ‘Graphs’.